 - If you have a cold, sore throat or any contagious disease, please do not visit patients.

 - We may ask you to leave the room during tests, treatments or when the doctor or nurse needs to see the patient.

 Some of our units care for more critically ill patients.
 In order to take care of the medical needs of these patients, we restrict visiting hours to shorter periods of time during specific times of day.
 Our Information Desk in the Main Lobby can help you with specifics or you may call 757-594-2010 for information.

-Riverside Regional Medical Center is a non-smoking campus.
+Riverside Regional Medical Center is a tobacco-free campus.
 Cigarettes and smoking materials are not sold at Riverside Regional Medical Center, and smoking is strictly prohibited in patient rooms, throughout the hospital and campus.